francescocaponio/pyosmogps/README.md

 ### How it works

 PyOsmoGPS reads the GPS data embedded in the video files created by the DJI Osmo Action 4 or 5 cameras.
 The GPS data is stored in the video file as metadata and can be extracted using PyOsmoGPS.
-PyOsmoGPS reads the GPS data from the video using ffmpeg to extract the binary metadata, then it uses the protobuf library to parse the binary data and extract the GPS coordinates.
+PyOsmoGPS reads the GPS data from the video extracting the binary metadata, then it uses the protobuf library to parse the binary data and extract the GPS coordinates.
 The extracted GPS coordinates can be written in a GPX file, which is a standard format for GPS data that can be used with various tools and services.

 #### Data filtering